Harmonic Cancellation in Multi-Electrolyzer P2H Plants via Phasor-Modulated Production Scheduling: Harmonic Model and Mitigation Strategy

 Fig.~\ref{fig:harmonic23} shows $\alpha$, $\gamma$, and $\textbf{I}_\text{23rd}$ as functions of the stack current $I$.
-The phasors of the 23rd and 47th harmonics (including amplitude and phase) within the stack operation range [$\underline{I},\,\overline{I}$] are illustrated in Fig.~\ref{fig:gamma}.
+The phasors of the 23rd and 47th harmonics within the stack operation range [$\underline{I},\,\overline{I}$] are illustrated in Fig.~\ref{fig:gamma}.
 Higher-order harmonics are comparatively small and well below the grid-code thresholds \cite{GBT14549}, and thus not concerned here.